Modeling Task Effects in Human Reading with Neural Network-based Attention: Introduction

-In the following, after an overview of related work, we introduce the Tradeoff Hypothesis that underlies our model in more detail.
+In the following, after an overview of background and related work, we will introduce the Tradeoff Hypothesis that underlies our model in more detail.
 Then we will present the model itself, which is implemented as an attention-based recurrent neural network that performs word prediction under uncertainty (i.e., it can decide to skip words).
-We derive its objective function for the baseline task of memorizing the input text, and show how the model can be trained using reinforcement learning.
-In Modeling Study~1, we demonstrate that our model successfully captures reading times and skipping patterns observed in a large eye-tracking corpus, as well as modeling qualitative properties of human reading.
+We derive its objective function for the baseline task of reconstructing the input text, and show how the model can be trained using reinforcement learning techniques.
+In Modeling Study~1, we demonstrate that our model successfully captures skipping patterns and reading times observed in a large eye-tracking corpus.

-This is followed by Experiment~1, an eye-tracking study which tests a key prediction our model, viz., that a change in reading task should lead to a change in reading strategy.
-This experiment uses question answering as the task participants have to perform and manipulates whether they see a preview of the question before they read the corresponding text.
-The results of this experiment inform an updated version of our model, which now performs questions answering instead of text memorization.
-Finally, Modeling Study~2 shows that the updated model captures the reading behavior we observed in Experiment~1 correctly.
-This is followed by a general discussion which summarizes our contributions and addresses some of the limitations of this work.